 Here are a few things to keep in mind when you’re creating a gourmet s’mores bar…

-Consider using workbenches or other pieces of furniture outdoors to make serving dinner and refilling drinks in a central location a cinch.
+Consider using workbenches or other pieces of furniture outdoors to make serving dinner and refilling drinks in a central location as easy as possible.

 Look for new ways to mix vintage pieces with new finds.
 This vintage train case was the perfect perch to hold sweet treats like these moist beet brownies with peanut buttercream frosting.

-Play up fall and seasonal décor from acorns to mini pumpkins to mums to raffia wrapped sticks from the yard.
+Play up fall and seasonal décor by using acorns, mini pumpkins, mums, and raffia-wrapped sticks from the yard.

-As soon as I saw the red lid on this vintage inspired glass jar, I knew I had to bring it home with me.
-I picked it up from Kirklands last year and it’s perfect for holding freshly baked cookies or graham crackers.
+As soon as I saw the red lid on this vintage-inspired glass jar, I knew I had to bring it home with me.
+I picked it up from Kirklands several years ago and it’s perfect for holding freshly baked cookies or graham crackers.

-You can easily find plaid and seasonal inspired blankets at big box stores, charity shops or small business owned boutiques.
+You can easily find plaid and seasonally inspired blankets at big box stores, charity shops, estate sales, or small business-owned boutiques.

 Outdoor entertaining doesn’t have to be expensive or elaborate at all.
 Just think about what will make your guests feel most comfortable and at home.